tani/vim-jetpack/README.md

 }
 ```

-### Is it possible to isntall plugins if they are is not installed
+### Is it possible to isntall plugins if they are not installed?

 If we expose the variable `g:plugs` like vim-plug, it will be difficult to change
 the internal data structure of the plugin in the future,